 To advance the science and art of pharmacy.

 To utilize innovative active learning strategies in educating students and practitioners, advance the practice of pharmacy, and improve the health of Californians and beyond.

 Advancing our college, our goals, and our discipline.
 Caring about our students, our staff, our faculty, and our profession.
 Teamwork in teaching, learning, research, scholarship, and service.

 The following goals will help us accomplish our mission:

 The Supplemental Application fee will be waived for Early Decision Applicants

 |General Biology* with one lab or lab equivalent||8||12|

 |General Education.
 The Prerequisite coursework counts toward the calculation of this requirement.
 24 semester hours/36 quarter hours of the General Education requirement must be coursework in the Liberal Arts.||60||90|

-Applicants must successfully complete a minimum of 2 years of coursework (60 + Sem Hrs/90 + Qtr Hrs) leading to a Bachelor's degree including 24 Sem Hrs/ 36 Qtr Hrs of coursework in the Liberal Arts.
-Proof of completion for prerequisite courses not reported on the PharmCAS application must be provided by accepted students as soon as the course has been completed and grades posted.
+Applicants not earning a Bachelor's degree prior to entering the Doctor of Pharmacy program must successfully complete a minimum of 2 years of coursework (60 + Sem Hrs/90 + Qtr Hrs) leading to a Bachelor's degree including 24 Sem Hrs/ 36 Qtr Hrs of coursework in the Liberal Arts.
+Proof of completion of the prerequisite courses not reported on the PharmCAS application must be provided by the accepted student as soon as the course has been completed and grades posted.
 The General Chemistry and Organic Chemistry courses must include 2 labs or lab equivalents.
 The Biology sequence must include at least one lab or lab equivalent.
 Summer 2016 prerequisite courses must be completed three weeks before the first day of class.

 Prerequisite courses can be located on our website at http://pharmacy.cnsu.edu/prospective-students/admissions